Aliases for EYA2 Gene

 GeneCards Summary for EYA2 Gene

 EYA2 (EYA Transcriptional Coactivator And Phosphatase 2) is a Protein Coding gene.
+Among its related pathways are DNA Double-Strand Break Repair and G2/M DNA damage checkpoint.
 GO annotations related to this gene include magnesium ion binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is EYA1.

 UniProtKB/Swiss-Prot for EYA2 Gene